elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 Images can be stored locally or shared in a registry.
 Docker hub is the main public registry for Docker images.
 Let’s search the keyword “ubuntu”

-TODO: insert screenshot of the output

-There are a lot of alternatives to Docker hub for image registries depending on the needs of the organisation or company.
-Some examples are shown below:

-TODO: insert image of the registries

-1. Get the latest image or latest release

 !!! example "Exercise"
     ```sh